IndoorTurtle498/cyber-portfolio/SECURITY+/Session-log.md

   8. In MAC, it is write up and read down.
 This way, nobody accidentally publishes top secret data to unauthorized levels of access.
   9. Rule-Based Access Controls can allow or deny access based on a set of predefined rules.
   10. Non-repudiation is the concept of not being able to deny that someone performed an action.
+  ### Session 3
+- Date: 3/2/2026
+- 10 bullets I recall:
+  1. Identification alone is not secure enough.
+  2. In AAA. auditing does not just happen after authentication and authorization.
+  3. OAuth is like using "Sign-in with Google".
+  4. SSO allows a user to use one set of credentials for many applications.
+  5. A federation is a way to share login capabilities across different enterprises.
+  6. Biometric authentication uses something that you are.
+  7. A password is something that you know.
+  8. Some systems use geospacial technology as a means of authentication and security.
+  9. SSO does come with risk even though it is convenient.
+  10. OTP is a password that is genereated for a one time use and usually expires.